Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 ## Demesne Effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.
 If you are not the controller of that settlement, its controller needs to approve the feat you add.

 For a keep this should be a Guards feat.
-If the Settlement already has a Guards feat, you still add a new Guards feat, but if the controller of the settlement would like to, they can replace the Guards feat the settlement previously had with an Underworld feat, or a Standing Army feat of your design/choice.
+If the Settlement already has a Guards feat, you still add a new Guards feat, but if the controller of the settlement would like to, they can replace the Guards feat the settlement previously had with an Crime feat, or a Standing Army feat of your design/choice.

 ## Extended Rest: Training
 Taking an extended rest at a keep grants you a training benefit.
 You cannot gain the benefit of training from armor, shields, or weapons you are not proficient in.